 External Appearance of the Bird

-11. The top of the bird's head has a tuft of feathers.
+12. The back of the bird's head has a tuft of feathers.

-17. Although the first and last photos in this article show a pair of shoebills, the wild birds are more often seen alone.
+18. Although two of the photos in this article show a pair of shoebills, the wild birds are more often seen alone.

 24. Several sources say that the birds are partially nocturnal and sometimes feed at night.